The Bankrate promise

 A quick note: Before we compare Visa and Mastercard, it’s important to distinguish that these are payment networks.
 That means they process credit card transactions.
 On the other hand, credit card issuers, like Chase or Capital One, actually approve or deny people for credit cards.
 That’s why you would never pay a credit card bill to Visa or Mastercard, even if one of their logos is printed on the back of your credit card.
 American Express and Discover are both payment networks and credit card issuers, which can be confusing.

 Visa vs. Mastercard: Key similarities

-According to February 2022 data from The Nilson Report, Visa and Mastercard were the two largest card networks in the U.S. in 2021, with a combined purchase volume of $2.78 trillion.
-Visa credit transactions alone accounted for nearly $2 trillion of that.
+According to early 2023 data from The Nilson Report, Visa and Mastercard were the two largest card networks in the U.S. for the first three quarters of 2022, with a combined purchase volume of $3.05 trillion.
+Visa credit transactions alone accounted for more than $2 trillion of that.

 These networks help facilitate transactions between merchants and card issuers like banks and credit unions.
 Every time you use a credit card or debit card to make a purchase, your credit card network helps to process the transaction.